fluxninja/aperture/docs/gen/policies/swagger.md

 <dt>flux_meters</dt>
 <dd>

-([[]Policylanguagev1FluxMeter](#policylanguagev1-flux-meter)) FluxMeters are installed in the data-plane and form the observability leg of the feedback loop.
+(map of [Policylanguagev1FluxMeter](#policylanguagev1-flux-meter)) FluxMeters are installed in the data-plane and form the observability leg of the feedback loop.

 </dd>
 </dl>